Junior School Staff

 Before becoming a teacher, I studied Music at the Brighton Institute of Modern Music, and spent three years writing music and performing as part of a vocal group in venues across Sussex.
 As a musical theatre enthusiast, I particularly enjoy assisting with the school productions and concerts that go on throughout the year.
 I am an animal lover and, having recently moved into my first home, am happily building a little zoo, which began with two naughty rabbits!

 I joined LOGS in 2011 as the Year 2 teacher, and now also lead Science across the Junior School.
 The nurturing, family atmosphere at Morley House is wonderful and the immersive, cross-curricular style of our topic based teaching in the Infants is great fun to teach.
 I passionately believe that young children achieve their best when they are happy, secure and stimulated through exciting learning opportunities, and I love seeing children blossom as they gain new skills and confidence.

-I have lived and worked overseas in New Zealand, Australia and the French Alps and I still love travelling the world with my husband in the school holidays.
-In my free time I enjoy skiing, yoga, drumming in a local samba band, walking in the South Downs, pottering in my garden and getting lost in a good book.
+I have lived and worked overseas in New Zealand, Australia, and the French Alps and I still love traveling the world with my husband in the school holidays.
+In my free time, I enjoy skiing, yoga, drumming in a local samba band, walking in the South Downs, pottering in my garden and getting lost in a good book.

 Mrs Barnard (Year 1)

 I am currently the Year One teacher at Morley House.
 I came to work here 3 years ago after moving down from London where I worked in a pre-preparatory school in Dulwich for 15 years, teaching a broad spectrum of age ranges as well as managing a large Early Years team.
 Before I gained my PGCE specialising in 3 to 7 olds from The Institute of Education in London, I achieved a joint honours degree in Drama and Spanish.